jeffblankenburg/SendToFriend/README.md

     * Does every word in Alexa's responses sound correct?
     * Do you need to change any words to make them sound correct?

-    Since we get to choose our locations, make sure that Alexa pronouces the names of those locations properly.
+    Since we get to choose our responses, make sure that Alexa pronouces the words you chose properly.
 You can use the Voice Simulator in the Test section to simulate Alexa’s responses.
 In the Voice Simulator, type in each location name that you are using to test how Alexa will say it.
 Use additional punctuation or possibly SSML if you need to better control how Alexa responds.
 You can find out more about [SSML here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/speech-synthesis-markup-language-ssml-reference).

     [Read more about functional testing for Alexa skills.](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-functional-testing)